SabinAdhikarii/tanvi-tech-inventory-demand-forecasting/README.md

 ## 📞 Support

-For questions or issues, please open an issue on the [GitHub repository](https://github.com/SabinAdhikarii/tanvi-tech-inventory-demand-forecasting).
+For questions or issues, please contact me at sabinofficial99@gmail.com).

 ---

 **Last Updated:** December 2025